 The conditions of the visa are:

 - You must be already in NZ on a valid working holiday visa.

-- Have evidence that you have worked in the horticulture and viticulture industry for a total of 3 months not necessarily full-time work, but at least part-time on a “regular basis”.
+- Have evidence that you have worked in the horticulture and viticulture industry for a total of three months not necessarily full-time work, but at least part-time on a “regular basis”.
 The positions must be planting, picking, maintaining, harvesting and packing crops.
 (Note that evidence could be payslips or a letter from your employer).
 Get an idea of the type of work accepted in the 11 Jobs That Qualify to Extend Your Working Holiday Visa in New Zealand.